ViktorZhurbin/forms--app/README.md

   - `npm run dev:editor` to run only the Editor app (or `cd apps/editor && npm run dev`)

 ## Functionality
-You can create a form by visiting https://forms-editor.pages.dev/create.

-You can preview the form as you build it.
+Create a form at https://forms-editor.pages.dev/create.
+Click _Preview_ button to see the result as you go.

-Note that you need to click Publish button to make the latest changes visible to the world.
+Note that you need to click _Publish_ button to make the latest changes visible to the world.

-You'd need to log in with a Google account to share the form.
-After logging in, you can copy the form's link for sharing.
+You'd need to log in with a Google account for the full functionality.
+After logging in, you can copy the form's link to share it and collect responses.

 ## Tech Stack